The h-principle fails for prelegendrians in corank 2 fat distributions

 Every preisotropic submanifold $\Lambda\subseteq (M^{2n+k},\D^{2n})$ carries a hyperplane distribution

-that we will refer to as \em preisotropic hyperplane. \em A \em preisotropic co-orientation \em is a co-orientation of $H_\Lambda$, i.e. an orientation of the line bundle $l_\Lambda\defi TM_{|\Lambda}/H_\Lambda.$ In the examples of preisotropics treated in this article there will be always an obvious preisotropic co-orientation unless otherwise stated.
+that we will refer to as the \emph{preisotropic hyperplane}.
+A \emph{preisotropic co-orientation} is a co-orientation of $H_\Lambda$, i.e. an orientation of the line bundle $l_\Lambda\defi TM|_{\Lambda}/H_\Lambda$.
+The preisotropics treated in this article carry an obvious preisotropic co-orientation (Subsection \ref{convention:prelegendrianCoorientation}), unless otherwise stated.

 \begin{remark} In the contact case $(M^{2n+1},\D^{2n})$, the preisotropic hyperplane is the contact structure, $H_\Lambda=\D_{|\Lambda}$.
 In particular, in co-oriented contact manifolds every preisotropic carries a natural preisotropic co-orientation. \end{remark}